polkadot-developers/docs-sandbox/source/docs/main-docs/design/runtime-or-smart-contracts/index.md

 # Smart Contracts vs. Runtime Development

-Developing Substrate runtimes and smart contracts are two different approaches to building "decentralized applications" using Substrate.
+Developing Substrate runtimes and Smart Contracts are two different approaches to building "decentralized applications" using Substrate.

-The following topics provide insight on reasons for choosing smart contract development over runtime development for your on-chain logic.
+The following topics provide insight on reasons for choosing Smart Contract development over runtime development for your on-chain logic.

 ### Choosing the right approach